- To request guidance from a nurse, call 1700

 The best way to renew your prescriptions is online, through My Pages on Heilsuvera.
 To do this, log in with your electronic ID (e-ID).

-You can view prescriptions issued in the past three years, as well as those of your children under 16 years old, and an indication of whether the prescription has been used.
+You can view prescriptions issued in the past three years, as well as those of your children under 16 years old, and see whether the prescription has been used.

 You can also renew your medications by phone.
-Each health center has a dedicated line for this purpose.
-Information about direct phone lines is available on each health center's website.
+Each health centre has a dedicated line for this purpose.
+Information about direct phone lines is available on each health centre's website.

 Which medications can be renewed?

-You can request the renewal of medications you take regularly, provided they have been prescribed by your family doctor or another doctor at the health center.
+You can request the renewal of medications you take regularly, provided they have been prescribed by your family doctor or another doctor at the health centre.

 Antibiotics, strong painkillers, sedatives, or sleeping pills can only be renewed during a medical consultation.